 If I err, it’s human but it’s nobody’s business.

-Besides, I had been on the good guys team since before the election, so why even think about it?
+Besides, I had been on the good guys’ team since before the election, so why even think about it?

 I started to type my reply and all I could think about was the many times I made a misogynist comment to a Deplorette.
 The times that Class had been out at recess when I used vile words like C U Next Tuesday.
-I paused for a moment, maybe it was a lifetime.

-This wasn’t the first time I had been conscience of my bad manners, I freely admitted I was not above the name calling, but here I was, once more reflecting on past comments and replies.
+This wasn’t the first time I had been conscious of my bad manners, I freely admitted I was not above the name calling, but here I was, once more reflecting on past comments and replies.

 Is that the nasty that I want to live on after I’m gone?
 My young nephews have probably read my unforgivable tweets.
 My brother knows me very well, maybe he had already run interference and hid my tweets.
 He is much too busy to worry about that and thankfully not that paranoid.
 This is my worry.

 I finally posted my comment:

 What a noble task to go through publicly.
 I like to hide my mistakes, but I can see how going about it this way benefits others as well.
 I have had deplorable moments that I regret, and I am encouraged to reexamine them, thanks to you.

 Will I be successful in presenting a better me?
 Will I just tone it down a bit?
 Is it possible that I could get nastier?